dburkart/check-sieve/README.md

 For a web-based demonstration of check-sieve which is entirely browser-based, visit https://checksieve.com.

-#### Dependencies
+#### Build Dependencies

-`check-sieve` minimally depends on having a modern C++ compiler, however there are some requirements for developing on the project:
+`check-sieve` minimally depends on having a modern C++ compiler.
+On BSD-like systems such as FreeBSD, you'll also need gmake installed.

+#### Development Dependencies

+The following dependencies are required in order to develop check-sieve:

 * bison >= v3.0.4
 * flex >= v2.5.35